art and curating:

 periodically I am lecturing, supervising or offering workshops in collaboration with art schools, universities and cultural institutions or within my own independent educational initiatives such as Temporary Academy.

-I am a curious person, seeing the people I meet principally as potential collaborators.
+I am a curious person, seeing the people I meet principally not as competitors but as potential partners and collaborators.

 artistic peace- and conflict research, activism: